typeSpindlerJ/SQFCodeSnippets/README.md

 # SQFCodeSnippets

-Just a quick group of files for quick code snippets, I image we'll create some sort of hierarchical system later on
+Just a quick group of files for quick code snippets, I imagine we'll create some sort of hierarchical system later on